-This is the 1 – 2 sentence email preview following the subject line -- the perfect place to add a teaser.
+This is the one or two sentence email preview following the subject line — the perfect place to add a teaser.

-You should see a noticeable boost in your open rates when you correct these small mobile issues.
+You should see a noticeable boost in your open rates when you correct these small issues.

 The answer depends entirely on the type of business you run.

-Are you a solopreneur rocking your own personal brand?
+Are you a solopreneur rocking your personal brand?